Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: Simulations

 \subsection{Scaling With Mirror Ratio}

-The last effect we have studied is the scaling of the outgoing flux with the mirror ratio $R_m$.
-We consider the same nominal parameters from section \ref{parameters} for $N=30$ cells but change the mirror ratio, $R_m$, in the range $\left(1.1,20\right)$.
+The last effect we study is the scaling of $\phi_{ss}$ with the mirror ratio, $R_m$.
+We consider the optimal regime parameters (see Sec. \ref{parameters}) and $N=30$ but change the mirror ratio, $R_m$, in the range $\left(2,30\right)$.
 In Fig. \ref{fig: flux as a function of Rm}, we plot the steady-state flux as a function of the mirror ratio.
-The simulation results are compared with a reference scaling of $1/R_m$ (dashed line) \cite{kotelnikov2007new} exhibiting a good agreement for sufficiently large $N$ not only for isothermal plasmas (solid blue line) as considered by Kotelnikov et al.\cite{kotelnikov2007new} but also for the other thermodynamic scenarios (solid lines).
-Our simulation results show that this scaling also holds in the sub-optimal regime (not shown in the figure).
-We note that the latter result is consistent with the theoretical prediction\cite{kotelnikov2007new} in the range $1<\lambda/l<R_m$ but exhibits some inconsistency for smaller $R_m$ values.
-However, a detailed study of this effect is beyond the scope of this paper.
+We compare our simulation results (solid lines) with the predicted reference scaling of $1/R_m$ (dashed lines) for the (medium and long) strong-ripples regime, $(1<\lambda/l<R_m)$, as defined by Kotelnikov.\cite{kotelnikov2007new} Interestingly, the excellent agreement between the simulation and theory for $R_m>10$ is not only for the usually considered isothermal plasmas but also for all the other thermodynamic scenarios.
+We note that this scaling also holds in the sub-optimal regime (not shown in the figure).
+The deviation observed for smaller mirror ratios, $R_m<3$ can be understood by noticing that the system approaches the mild (and weak) ripple regimes in which the dependency of the confinement time ($\sim \phi_{ss}^{-1}$) on $R_m$ becomes weaker\cite{kotelnikov2007new}.
+However, a detailed study of this effect in other regimes of the parameters space is beyond the scope of the current study.